The-AI-Alliance/microsite-template/README-template.md

 > [!TIP]
 > At the top of the repo page, click _Actions_ to see the progress of building your website.
 This action will be executed every time you make a change to a file in your publication branch (i.e., `main` by default).
 If for some reason building the website fails, this page can provide useful debugging help.

-#### 7c.
-Add secrets for metrics collection, etc.

-On the left-hand side, click the link for _Secrets and variables_ > _Actions_.
-In the center of the page, make sure the _Secrets_ tab is selected, then click the _New repository secret_ green button and enter five secrets needed for metrics collection.
-(You'll will click the button once per secret...)
-Ask Dean Wampler ([email](mailto:dwampler@thealliance.ai), [Slack](https://ai-alliance-workspace.slack.com/team/U068AL1C30E)), Joe Olson ([email](mailto:Joe.Olson@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06LFUAM5HN)), or Trevor Grant ([email](mailto:trevor.grant@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06KCJ31771)) for the list of secrets and the values to use.

-### 8. Create a _Project_ to track your work.
+### 8. Create a _Project_ dashboard to track your work.
+(Optional)

+This step is optional; do it if you want a _dashboard_ for managing your issues, vs. just using the issues list in GitHub.

-Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or if you want your project to join an existing dashboard, click the _Link a project_ button and find the correct project.
+Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or click the _Link a project_ button and find the correct project.
+Do the latter if you want your repo issues to join an existing dashboard.
 If you use an existing project, consider creating a custom label for the issues associated with your project.
-In either case, note the URL; you'll need it for the next step.
+In either case, note the project dashboard URL; you'll need it for the next step.

 ### 9. Add your website to the Alliance GitHub organization page and the Alliance website.